 Saturday began as every Saturday should: with a Comfy Chicken Biscuit at Home Grown.
 As Austin has written elsewhere, it “may not be the best breakfast item in Atlanta, and it’s certainly not the healthiest breakfast item in Atlanta, but it is the most Atlanta breakfast item in Atlanta.”

 He’s right.
 It may also be the most delicious breakfast item in Atlanta, all fried bird, gluttonous gravy, and hilarious orange slice.
-For a fact, it is the chicken biscuit I compare all other chicken biscuits too.
+For a fact, it is the chicken biscuit against which I compare all other chicken biscuits.
 I still, occasionally, dream about it.

 Breakfast notwithstanding, our Saturday was built around one thing: Jeezy.

 Before I had even booked my flight, Austin let me know he had purchased a ticket to see the hip hop icon and trap music pioneer at the legendary Tabernacle.
 He made it clear to me that this was a non-negotiable—I was either on board or on my own.